DeNepo/study-lenses/USER-GUIDE.md

 <a href="https://en.wikipedia.org/wiki/Address_bar" target="_blank">address
 bar</a> and refreshing.

 > PS.
-The links with a `?` in this file will only work properly when you open
+The links with a `?` in this file will only work properly when you are
-> `/?--help` with Study Lenses
+> reading this in Study Lenses

 ---